thomas-melville/myNotes/General/Career_Development/Java/key_and_trust_store.md

 During the SSL handshake, the server looks up the private key from the keystore, and presents the corresponding public key and certificate to the client.
 The client can also have a keystore.

-javax.net.ssl.KeyStore / KeyStorePassword / KeyStoreType
+javax.net.ssl.KeyStore / KeyStorePassword / KeyStoreType / KeyManager

 ## truststore

-holds onto certificates that identify others. we use it to trust the 3rd party we are about to communicate with.
+holds onto certificates from trusted CAs that identify others. we use it to trust the 3rd party we are about to communicate with.
 If the certificate or certificate authorities from the sender is not in the truststore we get an SSLHandshakeException java has bundled a truststore called cacerts in JAVA_HOME/jre/lib/security